iSCInc/pandora/DESIGN.md

 # Pandora Design Document

-This document provides an overview of the Pandora design.
+This document provides an overview of the Pandora project.

 ## Table of Contents